FarkhodKhuramov/CurrencyConverterMVVM/README.md

 The application has an option to reload rates.
 The application has a functionality of converting from Russian Rubles to other currencies.

-MVVM pattern is used in the application.
+MVVM architecture is used in the application.